dottipr/PAGEpy/README.md

    ```

 ## Usage
-First open your script or notebook with the neccesary imports.
-This includes the all of the
+To get started, first open your script or notebook and import the necessary packages:
 ```python
 import pace_plot
 import pso